Joint Venture In China

 Setting up a Joint Venture is not a simple task and can often end up being costly and time consuming.
 Understanding the incorporation process can be quite complex and may require knowledge of the laws and processes.
 As an established corporate services provider, we have the necessary expertise to help businesses enter and participate in the Chinese market.
 Find out all you need to know in our Joint Ventures in China white paper.

-MS Advisory is a financial advisory firm based in Shanghai, which is part of Moore Belgium and a member of the Moore Global Network.
+MSA is a financial advisory firm based in Shanghai.
 Since 2011, we have supported foreign enterprises across all provinces of China and in Hong Kong with Accounting, Tax, Compliance, Payroll, and Corporate Services.
 Our mission is to provide a full range of financial services to foreign enterprises, where we focus on delivering transparency, compliance, and sustainability to your business.
 We commit ourselves to provide our clients with a good understanding of administrative and reporting requirements in China and ensure they have full control over their finances.

 For more information on this subject, please do not hesitate to contact us immediately.